 Thank you to our amazing food sponsors:

-Pet Wants Chicago North generously provides all of our dogs residing at the Adoption Center with fresh, nutritious meals!
+Pet Wants Arlington Heights generously provides all of our dogs residing at the Adoption Center with fresh, nutritious meals!

-We will send you home with some of their food to start your pup off on the right foot with their new family!
+We will send you home with a coupon for their food to start your pup off on the right foot with their new family!